Florida Workers’ Comp Insurance Lawyer

 No matter the rate, the weekly benefit cap for 2019 is $939.

-Getting Help from a Florida Workers’ Comp Insurance Lawyer if Your Claim Is Denied
+Get Help from a Florida Workers’ Comp Insurance Law Firm if Your Claim Is Denied

 If your workers’ comp claim is one of the many that are denied, you have options.
 You must file a Petition for Benefits within 2 years of your initial injury or a year after your last wage loss or medical payment, whichever is later.
 This petition must be filed with the Florida Division of Workers’ Compensation (DWC).